QCaudron/repeater_roundabout/files.md

 In order to make the contesting life a little easier, we provide some files you can use to program your radios. **The Channel number in each file corresponds to the repeater's "Repeater Roundabout Number" (RR#) which you need to log in the contest.**

 These files are automatically generated each time a new repeater is added.
-Many thanks to [Mike K7MCK](https://www.qrz.com/db/k7mck) for contributing code to generate the AnyTone D878 and Icom IC-705 files.
+Many thanks to [Mike K7MCK](https://www.qrz.com/db/k7mck) for contributing code to generate the AnyTone D878 and Icom IC-705 files, and for the videos you see below on programming your radios specifically for the Repeater Roundabout.

 | Download | Type | FM | DMR | DSTAR | Fusion |
 |:--------:|:-----|:--:|:---:|:-----:|:------:|